 In Mississippi, drivers are required by law to carry a minimum amount of liability insurance.
-This insurance requirement protects drivers from both damage done by someone else and from the financial implications of being found at fault for an accident.
+This insurance requirement protects drivers from both damages done by someone else and from the financial implications of being found at fault for an accident.

 Insurance companies in Mississippi offer both policies to meet the minimum requirements and many coverage options to enhance protection from the high cost of accidents.

 As of 2006, the minimum coverage required by law in Mississippi was increased to higher liability limits than previously mandated.
 Drivers are only required to carry liability insurance, and must carry at least the following limits: